percevalw/nlstruct/README.md

         split_into_multiple_samples=True,
-        sentence_split_regex=r"\n", # regex to use to split sentences (must not contain consuming patterns) sentence_balance_chars=('()',), # try to avoid splitting between parentheses sentence_entity_overlap="raise", # raise when an entity spans more than one sentence, or use "split" to split entities in 2 when this happens word_regex=r'(?:[\w]+(?:[’\'])?)|[!"#$%&\'’\(\)*+,-./:;<=>?@\[\]^_`{|}~]', # regex to use to extract words (will be aligned with bert tokens), leave to None to use wordpieces as is substitutions=( # Apply these regex substitutions on sentences before tokenizing (r"(?<=[{}\\])(?![ ])".format(string.punctuation), r" "), # insert a space before punctuations
+        sentence_split_regex=r"\n", # regex to use to split sentences (must not contain consuming patterns) sentence_balance_chars=('()',), # try to avoid splitting between parentheses sentence_entity_overlap="split", # raise when an entity spans more than one sentence, or use "split" to split entities in 2 when this happens word_regex=r'(?:[\w]+(?:[’\'])?)|[!"#$%&\'’\(\)*+,-./:;<=>?@\[\]^_`{|}~]', # regex to use to extract words (will be aligned with bert tokens), leave to None to use wordpieces as is substitutions=( # Apply these regex substitutions on sentences before tokenizing (r"(?<=[{}\\])(?![ ])".format(string.punctuation), r" "), # insert a space before punctuations